Important Information for Plungers:

 - Costumes are encouraged – The crazier the better!

-- Come prepared, we will have limited facilities to change afterwards
+- Come prepared, we will have warming huts onsite

 - Please encourage your friends and family to come watch